Kim-3957/Kalman-Filter/README.md

 # Algorithm explained
 1. State matrix model (SSM)
 * Firstly, think about car moving and the location of the car can be detected by use of GPS.
-* The first problem in this scenario is that, only the location of the car is known.
+* In this scenario, only the location of the car is known.
 * Throughout this example, estimating velocity by using discrete kalman filter is shown.
 ![eq1](/images/eq1.jpg)

+lets say,